- Sermon Notes

 b.
 “Your only son”

 d.
 “Isaac” means laughter.

 e.
 “Go to Moriah” the future location of Solomon’s Temple, 2 Chronicles 3:1.

 f.
 Offer him as a “burnt offering,” a picture of complete devotion and total surrender to the Lord.

 Romans 12:1, I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.

 APPL – Before Isaac was born Abraham’s faith was tested as he waited for God to fulfill His promise.

-Transition – Please notice Abraham’s response because his response reveals how to pass the test.
+Transition – Abraham’s response reveals how to pass God’s tests.